Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 The NFC Forum has specified the NFC Data Exchange Format (NDEF) to transfer messages from NFC tags to smart phones.
 NDEF Messages consist of one or more NDEF Records.
-Many of te predefined NDEF Records can be understood by any smart phone that is capable of NFC communication.
+Many of the predefined NDEF Records can be understood by any smart phone that is capable of NFC communication.